 The Labor Code prohibits employers from requiring employees to work during any meal or rest period that is mandated by the Wage Orders.
-If an employer fails to provide an employee with a meal or rest period in accordance with the Wage Orders, the employer must pay the employee one hour of premium pay at the employee’s regular rate of compensation for each workday that the meal or rest period is not provided.
+If an employer fails to provide an employee with a meal or rest period in accordance with the Wage Orders, the employer must pay the employee one hour of premium pay at the employee’s base hourly rate for each workday that the meal or rest period is not provided.
 The additional premium pay provision applies to an employee who is provided or takes an on-duty meal period not permitted by the Wage Orders.
 The hour of additional premium pay is in addition to the pay required for the time the employee worked through the meal or rest period.
 In a lawsuit, an employee can reach back to receive up to a maximum of four years’ worth of these additional hours of pay for missed breaks, so the potential liability is great.

 The current DLSE enforcement position and the position that appears supported by at least one California court is that the employer owes an hour of pay to employees for all meal periods missed in a single day and an additional hour of pay for all missed rest periods in a single day.

 Labor Code section 558 civil penalties